 Cons: Sloping sides mean internal space can sometimes be restricted

-Perfect for: Festival themed weddings, more informal parties
+Perfect for: Festival themed weddings and parties

 Pros: Super cool, very customisable